-II.A.3.c)
+II.A.3.c) must include five years' experience as a reproductive endocrinology and infertility subspecialist following completion of a reproductive endocrinology and infertility fellowship, or possess qualifications that are acceptable to the Review Committee; (Core)

-must include five years of experience as a gynecologic oncologist following completion of a gynecologic oncology fellowship, or possess qualifications that are acceptable to the Review Committee; (Core)
+Specialty-Specific Background and Intent: The Committee believes five years of experience as a reproductive endocrinology and infertility physician provides a new program director with the clinical, educational, research, and administrative background needed to effectively lead a program.
+The Committee will consider a candidate for program director who has fewer than five years of experience provided the faculty member demonstrates clinical and scholarly expertise in reproductive endocrinology and infertility, is exceptionally well-prepared and positioned to take on this leadership position, and has mentorship and support by at least one faculty member that can be documented.

-Specialty-Specific Background and Intent: The Committee believes five years of experience as a gynecologic oncologist provides a new program director with the clinical, educational, research, and administrative background needed to effectively lead a program.
-The Committee will consider a candidate for program director who has fewer than five years of experience provided the faculty member demonstrates clinical and scholarly expertise in gynecologic oncology, is exceptionally well-prepared and positioned to take on this leadership position, and has mentorship and support by at least one faculty member that can be documented.
+II.A.3.d) must include active care of patients in the subspecialty; and, (Core)

-II.A.3.u) subspecialty; and, (Core) II.A.3.e) must include demonstration of clinical and scholarly expertise in gynecologic oncology by publication of a minimum of one original research or review article in a peer-reviewed journal within the past three years and at least one of the following within the past three years: (Core)
+II.A.3.e) must include demonstration of clinical and scholarly expertise in reproductive endocrinology and infertility by publication of at least three original peer-reviewed publications within the past three years, and at least two of the following annually: (Core)